moharami/codegen/README.md

 ```

 Your RESTful API is now up and running!
 You can access it by visiting http://localhost:8000 in your browser.

+### What files does it create?

+the list of files that this command creates is :

+1. Model
+8. Migration (add fields you write in propmt)
+2. Controller
+3. BaseController
+4. Request(save and update) - for validation base on your input
+5. Reource
+6. Factory
+7. Seeder
+6. Route ( add a new route )
+7. Exception

 ### Contributing
 Contributions are welcome!
 If you encounter any issues or have any suggestions for the Laravel Prompt API Generator, feel free to open an issue or submit a pull request.